KiranCS-17/identity-managment/README.md

 30. Attaching from specific network slice event in combination with above events
 31. Events due to self Activations of SIM and linking to primary/secondary devices including CUG
 32. Events induced due to alternative messaging mechanisms
+33. Any statistical based learning and predictions from OAM for detection and estimation of Mobility context events / OAM events using AI/ML techniques.

 **Realization**